AdobeDocs/experience-platform.en/help/destinations/catalog/advertising/pinterest-migration.md

     ![Select Reconnect OAuth](/help/destinations/assets/catalog/advertising/pinterest-migration/reconnect-oauth-pinterest.png)
 4. Let Adobe know you reauthenticated to the **[!UICONTROL (New) Pinterest]** destination.

 Then, you need to manually disable existing flows to the old card and enable flows to the new card.

+>[!IMPORTANT]
+>
-After reauthenticating, you can reach out to us and we can perform this second step for you.
+>After reauthenticating, you can reach out to Adobe and we will perform this second step for you.
 If you prefer to perform this step manually, follow the steps below:

 1. Go to **[!UICONTROL Destinations > Browse]** and use the filter on the screen to filter the **[!UICONTROL (New) Pinterest]** and **[!UICONTROL (Deprecating) Pinterest]** destinations only.
     ![Filter Pinterest dataflows only in the Browse tab](/help/destinations/assets/catalog/advertising/pinterest-migration/filter-pinterest-browse.png)
-2. Select the hyperlinked connection name (Loyalty campaign in the screnshot example) and move the enable toggle off for the old connection and on for the new connection.
+2. Select the hyperlinked connection name (Loyalty campaign in the screenshot example above) and move the enable toggle off for the old connection and on for the new connection.
     ![Toggle on for new connections and off for old connections](/help/destinations/assets/catalog/advertising/pinterest-migration/enable-disable-toggle.png)

 While no disruption to your campaigns is expected, remember to check in the Pinterest UI that everything works as expected.